Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-10/lesson-10.md

 ### Open and Run the Starter Project

-Here’s where you can grab the project files for this course, if you haven’t already done so.
+Here’s where you grab the project files for this course, if you haven’t already done so.
 You’ll need them for this last project as they include the API server, which you won't be building from scratch!

 Click below to download the Starter Code.

 [Starter Code](assets/start)

-Once you’ve downloaded the project files, I’d recommend creating a new folder on your local machine to house them.
+After you download the project files, I recommend creating a new folder on your local machine to house them.
 For example I created the following empty folder on my local machine, called /code/demos/dino-search-app.

 Copy the contents of `/lesson-10/start/` into your new local folder.
 When you’re finished you should have a folder structure that looks like this: